larrycorsini/auto-annotated-portfolio/content/pages/info.md

     colors: colors-f
     backgroundSize: full
     text: >+
-      # Hey I’m a developer.
-I’ve been born and raised in the world, and that’s
+      # Hey I’m a Network Administrator with a B.Sc. in IT (Network
-      also where I’m based.
-I’m currently a free agent, ex-this, ex-that, ex-super big name.
-When I’m not coding, writing or creating, I eat cereals.
-I have a dog, check her out [@mygod](https://www.stackbit.com/).
+      Administration & Security) and hands-on experience in virtualization, network design, and security via Proxmox VE and OPNsense homelabs.
+Skilled in customer service, training, and mentoring, with fluency in English and Spanish.
+Seeking a dynamic role to leverage technical expertise and problem-solving abilities.

     media:
       type: ImageBlock